4 July 2023

 The Utmost Group is committed to working towards the eradication of slavery and human trafficking.
-We are a global provider of insurance and savings solutions in the UK and Internationally.
-The Group is owned by its two Founders and funds managed by subsidiaries of Oaktree Capital Group LLC.
-Further details of our ownership structure are available in the Governance section of our Annual Report, available online at www.utmostgroup.co.uk.
+We are a global provider of insurance and savings solutions in the UK and internationally.
+The Group is owned by its two Founders and funds managed by Oaktree Capital Group LLC.
+Further details about our ownership structure are available in the Governance section of our Annual Report, available online at www.utmostgroup.com.

-As a business that places corporate and social responsibility at the heart of its values, the Utmost Group recognises that respecting human rights is the right thing to do and ensures the appropriate actions are taken to manage risks relating to modern slavery.
+As a business that places corporate and social responsibility at the heart of its values, Utmost Group recognises that respecting human rights is the right thing to do and ensures that appropriate actions are taken to manage risks relating to modern slavery.

 The Utmost Group is a leading provider of modern, flexible solutions which assist our customers in securing their financial futures.
-The Group has over 1,500 employees predominantly based in the UK, Ireland, the Isle of Man and Guernsey, with a small number of staff working in worldwide operations in locations across Europe, Singapore, Hong Kong, the Bahamas and the Dubai International Finance Centre.
+The Group has over 1500 employees predominantly based in the UK, Ireland, the Isle of Man and Guernsey, with a small number of staff working in worldwide operations in locations across Europe, Singapore, Hong Kong, Switzerland and the Dubai International Finance Centre.

 OUR POLICIES ON SLAVERY AND HUMAN TRAFFICKING

 We are committed to preventing modern slavery or human trafficking in our supply chains or in any part of our business.
 The Group is committed to conducting business responsibly and upholding the highest standards of governance throughout our operating businesses.
-During 2021 the Group implemented its Group Corporate Governance Manual and Policy Suite framework, which alongside this statement contains relevant policies, such as our Corporate Social Responsibility Policy and Outsourcing Management Policy, which set out the necessary principles to manage and mitigate key risks and safeguard the business and all its stakeholders, including employees, suppliers, and customers.
+The Group has in place a Group Corporate Governance Manual and Policy Suite framework, which alongside this statement contains relevant policies, such as our Corporate Social Responsibility Policy and Outsourcing Management Policy, which set out the necessary principles to manage and mitigate key risks and safeguard the business and all its stakeholders, including employees, suppliers, and customers.